Legacy Fundraising Conference

 - Along with stewarding donors, how must charities build relationships with local law firms and funeral directors?

 - How can marketers and administrators better collaborate to improve stewardship of donors and partners?

 - Tips for showing the impact of a donation that moves beyond facts and figures

 Jenny Kronberg, Head of Gifts in Wills, UNICEF UK

 Emily East, Legacy Development Manager, British Heart Foundation

-Case studies you can watch in your own time and share with colleagues:
+Case studies you can watch in your own time:

 - Adapting our storytelling and stewardship to sensitively navigate

 - A guide Muslim giving and its potential in legacy fundraising